Leg Extension Alternatives – Best Substitute Exercises

 As I said above, it is a quad isolation exercise, which means you’ll be putting them under a lot of stress since it can’t work in conjunction with other muscles.

-Not only it will help you finish off your quads after compounds, but it will also help you get more defined quad muscles by switching up which side of the quad is worked.
+Not only will it help you finish off your quads after compounds, but it will also help you get more defined quad muscles by switching up which side of the quad is worked.
 This can also be done with squats, but it’s a lot harder and can mess up your form.

 Target your Quadriceps at Different Angles